esx-framework/.github/CLA.md

 You represent that:

-1. You have the right to submit your Contribution under this CLA.
+1. You have the right to submit your Contributions under this CLA.
 2. Your Contributions do not violate the intellectual property rights of any third party.

 ## 5. Acceptance

-To accept this CLA, you must include the following statement in your pull request:
+To accept this CLA, you must sign it via [CLA Assistant](https://cla-assistant.io/esx-framework/esx_core).

-> "I have read and agree to the [ESX Framework CLA](https://github.com/ESX-Framework/.github/blob/main/CLA.md)"
+Once signed, the CLA applies to all past and future Contributions automatically.

 By doing so, you are granting the Organization the rights described above.